 SAFETY OF SUCTION-ASSISTED PROTEIN LIPECTOMY

-Studies in the medical literature have shown that lymphatic liposuction has been shown to significantly decrease the incidence of surgical infections and cellulitis after surgery.
-Studies also have shown that this specialized type of lymphatic liposuction does not appear to further damage the already damaged lymphatics in an arm or leg affected by lymphedema.
+Studies in the medical literature have shown that SAPL has been shown to significantly decrease the incidence of surgical infections and cellulitis after surgery.
+Studies also have shown that SAPL does not appear to further damage the already damaged lymphatics in an arm or leg affected by lymphedema.